puppetlabs/puppetlabs-iis/README.md

 }
 ```

 ### iis_application_pool

-Allows creation of a new IIS application pool.
+Allows creation of a new IIS Application Pool and configuration of application pool parameters.

+#### Properties/Parameters

 #### `ensure`

-Must be either `present` or `absent`.
+Must be either 'present' or 'absent'.
 Present will ensure the application pool is created.

 #### `name`